 And you’re not going to allow them to do better than you at anything.
 And because you’re better at everything, you’re automatically better for the company.
 If the company is to survive and progress, you need to do what’s best for the company, its projects and its clients.
 Even if that means ensuring that you take it upon yourself to get unworthy co-workers removed from projects and positions you’ll be better for.
 And it’s not your fault they fall for temptations or stumble over obstacles.

 It’s not like you’re starting the rumours or purposefully manipulating people’s emotions.
-Even if you were, they’re grown and should be able handle it, right?
-And you aren’t that cold hearted, it’s just that these are the big leagues and you must be able to swim with the sharks, right?
+Even if you were, they’re grown and should be able to handle it, right?
+And you aren’t that cold-hearted, it’s just that these are the big leagues and you must be able to swim with the sharks, right?

 Wrong!
 If you’re nodding your head screaming Exactly!
 Oh my word, Right? and That’s what I said!, then you might very well be the office bully.

 Be careful of what you consider to be office banter, a personality clash, harmless teasing, strict management techniques, playful eye-rolling or blunt feedback.
-As soon as someone’s feelings are hurt, even if you think they’re over reacting, unnecessary or being too sensitive, you have crossed a line.
-While school bullies resort to violence and threats of physical harm, work bullying is more often psychological manipulation.
+As soon as someone’s feelings are hurt, even if you think they’re overreacting, unnecessary or being too sensitive, you have crossed a line.
+While school bullies resort to violence and threats of physical harm, workplace bullying is more often psychological manipulation.